Here’s how it works:

 ANCHORAGE AK 99530-9998

 7. Letters from Santa must be received by the Anchorage, AK, Postmaster no later than Dec.
-15.
+14. (which means you probably need to send a few days before)

 8. The Anchorage Postmaster will open the envelope, remove Santa’s letter addressed to your child, apply the North Pole postmark and mail it back home.